petomuro/Snake-GA/README.md

   3. run `main.py`

 ## Create graph
-When the optimization is complete, a file will be created in the results folder.
+When the training is complete, a file will be created in the results folder.

 If you want to create graph you need to:
   1. change in `helper.py` --> `with open('results/results_name.csv') as results_file:` --> e.g. `with open('results/results20210520223339.csv') as results_file:`